meskio/Zones/README.md

 Geofencing
 ----------
-The geofencing aspect of Zones starts with allowing the user to draw zones (polygons) on a map.
+The geofencing aspect of Zones starts with allowing the user to draw zones on a map.
 The user can then assign actions to these zones and decide whether they should be run upon entry or exit of the zone.
 The actions below are currently supported:

 **Audio alarm** - Sound a loud alarm for the length of time defined in settings.